Series 79 practice questionmediumAnti-Takeover Defenses

 Explanation

-Why C — It requires a hostile acquirer to win at least two consecutive annual elections to gain majority board control
+Why C — Two annual elections to gain board control

 A staggered board prevents a hostile acquirer from gaining control of the board in a single proxy contest because only one-third of directors are elected each year.
 The acquirer would need to win at least two consecutive annual elections, taking a minimum of two years to gain majority control.
 This delay significantly increases the cost and difficulty of a hostile takeover, giving the incumbent board time to pursue alternatives or implement other defensive measures.